Oleg Kulik‘s Living and Dead Nature by Andrei Erofeyev

 If we imagine a popular review of the most famous events and personalities of post-Soviet Russia, alongside the Putsch, Yeltsin and Chechnya there would definitely be a photograph of a dog-man biting excitedly on someone’s leg at an opening in Moscow, Stockholm or New York.
 This is Kulik, the only contemporary Russian artist whose work is known to the very widest international audience.
-In the memory of this audience he is situated alongside Cattelan (an insult to the Pope), Serrano (blasphemy against the crucifixion) and Hearst (butchery), but in contrast with these international hooligans he has a precise national attachment.
+In the memory of this audience he is situated alongside Cattelan’s insult to the Pope and Hirst’s butchery, but in contrast with these international hooligans he has a precise national attachment.

 Other people think that Kulik is the mirror of his age.
 At the start of the 1990s the eternally listless, drowsily submissive “homo sovieticus” suddenly awoke and in his dash for freedom he stripped himself of absolutely everything – including many humanistic values and taboos.
 He delighted in trying on the “jungle grin” of capitalism and had a go at reorganising life according to the laws of the jungle.
 Kulik is a despot and tormentor, who forced a platoon of soldiers to hold paintings up in their outstretched arms for hours on end instead of hanging them on the walls.
 Kulik is a masochist, suffering hunger and cold like the poorest of beggars for days and weeks at a time in his meta-performances.
 Kulik is a hedonist, indefatigable in inventing new partners and positions in his zoophilic games with animals.
 Kulik is the leader of the “Animals’ Party” which he himself founded.
 All these various faces of the artist reflected the eccentric nature of a revolutionary time, and when the tide of social folly began to recede and the state gradually brought everyone back within the framework of the law, then Kulik also turned back from a showman into an artist and, secure in the bosom of the fine arts, he began producing photographs and sculptures that had little in common with his heroic past.